-- Management and Support Personnel (Line 30a) - Report the management team, including the CEO, chief financial officer (CFO), chief information officer (CIO), chief medical officer (CMO), chief operations officer (COO), and human resources (HR) director, as well as other non-clinical administrative support and office support personnel. - For medical directors or other personnel whose time is split between clinical and non-clinical activities, report here only that portion of their FTE corresponding to the corporate management function.
-(See limits on non-clinical time under Personnel Full-Time Equivalents.)
+Management and Support Personnel (Line 30a)

+- Report the management team, including the CEO, chief financial officer (CFO), chief information officer (CIO), chief medical officer (CMO), chief operations officer (COO), and human resources (HR) director, as well as other non-clinical administrative support and office support personnel. - o For CMOs, medical directors, or other personnel whose time is split between clinical and non-clinical activities, report here only that portion of their FTE corresponding to the corporate management function.
+This DOES NOT include non-clinical activities in the medical area, such as supervising clinical personnel, chairing or attending clinical meetings, developing clinical schedules, or writing clinical protocols.
+(See limits on non-clinical time under Personnel FTEs.)